viamrobotics/docs/docs/tutorials/data-management-tutorial.md

 # SMEs: Alexa Greenberg, Natalia Jacobowitz
 ---

+In this tutorial, we will cover how to use Data Management, including capturing camera data, syncing that data from your robot to the cloud to be able to view and filter through it, and downloading it to your computer.

+## Data Management

 One key feature of Viam is [Data Management](/manage/data-management/), which helps you manage data on your robot every step of the way, from capturing component data on your robot, to managing your data securely in the cloud.

 Viam's Data Management Service has two distinct parts: [data capture](#add-the-data-management-service) and [cloud sync](#enable-cloud-sync).